 Running an effective Google Ad Campaign requires more than just setting up an account and choosing a few keywords.

-It requires careful planning, targeting, and optimization to ensure that your ads are seen by the right people and generate the desired results.
+It requires careful planning, targeting, and optimization to ensure that the right people see your ads and generate the desired results.

 What is Google Ads?

 Google Ads is an online advertising network developed by Google that enables companies to show ads to consumers conducting online product or service searches.

 It uses a pay-per-click (PPC) business model, so advertisers only pay when users click on their advertisement.